martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 ## So how do I make my website actually readable?
 Is there a theme or template I can use or something?

 Well, it's a website, you press Ctrl+U and the code's right there.
-More seriously, I don't plan to make this a reusable theme but the code's available under AGPLv3 and they say imitation is the sincerest form of flattery. <!-- TODO GH link -->
+More seriously, I don't plan to make this a reusable theme but the code's [available](https://github.com/martin-t/martin-t.github.io) under [AGPLv3](https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-agpl-3-0) and they say imitation is the sincerest form of flattery.

 That being a said, I am not a webdev.
 I learned most of the HTML/CSS used here in the last few weeks.
 Take that into account.